-ATCC will provide a unique identification number that must be entered into the chart when you generate your e-PCR.
-The Office of EMS and Trauma will use this to identify the charts for quality improvement studies.
+ATCC will provide a unique identification number that must be entered into the e-PCR.

 Notify the ATCC of any change in the patient's condition.
-The receiving trauma center (or ATCC, who can relay to trauma center) should be updated by the transporting unit 5-10 minutes out.
-This update need only consist of any patient changes and patient's current condition.
-A repeat of information used to enter the patient into the Trauma System is not necessary since this information will be relayed by the ATCC to the receiving trauma center.
+The receiving trauma center or ATCC should be updated by the transporting unit 5-10 minutes out.
+This update should only consist of any patient changes and patient's current condition.
+A repeat of information used to enter the patient into the Alabama Trauma System is not necessary since this information will be relayed by the ATCC to the receiving trauma center.